Expert Advice/Decor + Inspiration/FlowersArrowFlowers

 4. Place in a warm, dry area for two weeks.

-5. After two weeks, gently pour the sand out of the box, lifting the flower the direction you’re pouring to prevent damage.
+5. After two weeks, gently pour the sand out of the box, lifting the flower in the direction you’re pouring to prevent damage.

-4. Preserve your blooms in silica gel.
+4. Preserve your blooms in silica gel

 How to Dry Flowers in Silica Gel